 Quitting will decrease your chances of getting these and other diseases.

 You may be thinking that it's too late to quit based on your smoking history, but it is never too late.
-No matter how long you have been smoking, you will have immediate health benefits by quitting:
+No matter how long you have been smoking, you will have health benefits by quitting: